 I wanted to create something that was easy, speedy and didn’t take any special skills BUT was super delicious and looked attractive, which is how I came up with my Easy Peasy 5 ingredient Creme Egg Chocolate Tart.
 It is so quick and simple and yet looks gorgeous and tastes AMAZING!
 This would be perfect to serve for dessert on Easter Day 🙂

-I have to admit, in order to make this quite so quick and simple, I did cheat a bit and bought a ready-made sweet pastry case.
+I have to admit, in order to make this tart quite so quick and simple, I did cheat a bit and bought a ready-made sweet pastry case.
 I do this quite a lot.
 It means you can have all the fun of making your own tart and none of the hassle / stress / mess involved with making your own tart base and it looks amazing every time!

 The filling is a very simple 3 ingredient chocolate ganache made from butter, cream and 70% cocoa dark chocolate – I used Lindt.
 My ganache really is a foolproof recipe: you put the butter and cream in a pan and heat on a very low heat until the butter has just melted (don’t allow the cream to boil).
 As soon as the butter has melted, you remove the cream and butter mix from the heat and add in the broken up chocolate pieces and stir like mad until it is smooth and glossy and all the chocolate has melted.
 Then just pour it into the pre-made pastry case, smooth over and decorate!

 To decorate the tart I used those all-important creme eggs.
-To ensure my creme eggs didn’t melt too much I put them in the freezer for about an hour before I wanted to used them.
+To ensure my creme eggs didn’t melt too much I put them in the freezer for about an hour before I wanted to use them.
 I then carefully cut them in half along the join, using a sharp knife (TOP TIP: buy more than you need, as they don’t always cut in half perfectly – the not quite perfect ones are the cooks perks – obviously!).

-- 300ml double cream
+- 300 ml double cream

-- 50g butter
+- 50 g butter

-- 200g 70% dark chocolate (I used Lindt), broken up into squares (ish)
+- 200 g 70% dark chocolate I used Lindt, broken up into squares (ish)

 - 6 mini Cadbury’s Creme Eggs (or as many as you want to use!), frozen for 1 hour